awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.LoadFromS3.md

 You can use the `LOAD DATA FROM S3` or `LOAD XML FROM S3` statement to load data from files stored in an Amazon S3 bucket\.

 **Note**
 Loading data into a table from text files in an Amazon S3 bucket is available for Amazon Aurora MySQL version 1\.8 and later\.
-For more information about Aurora MySQL versions, see [Amazon Aurora MySQL Database Engine Updates](AuroraMySQL.Updates.md)\.
+For more information about Aurora MySQL versions, see [Database Engine Updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.

 ## Giving Aurora Access to Amazon S3<a name="AuroraMySQL.Integrating.LoadFromS3.Authorize"></a>